 Fine art has an immortalizing effect.
 Moreover, it plays a crucial role in our society, touching every aspect of our lives, from science and religion to politics.
-What if we never see such paintings as “The Birth of Venice” by Sandro Botticelli or “The Last Supper” by Michelangelo Buonarroti?
+What if we never see such paintings as “The Birth of Venice” by Sandro Botticelli or “The Last Supper” by Leonardo da Vinci?
 Most likely, many things in our life would be different.
-Oil paintings, large sculptures, and other pieces of the past, indeed, give us a sense of our history.
+Oil paintings, large sculptures, and other pieces of the past give us a sense of our history.
 Unfortunately, when it comes to the world of fine art, looting is big business.
 From Adam Worth, who is considered the prototype for Professor Moriarty in Arthur Conan Doyle’s Sherlock Holmes stories, to Vincenzo Peruggia, the man who stole Leonardo da Vinci’s “Mona Lisa” in 1911, fine art thieves often try to deprive us of our heritage.
 Luckily, some of the important paintings like “Mona Lisa” are found; others are still unlocated.
 We have compiled a list of the world’s most famous stolen fine art pieces you should know about.

 “The Storm on the Sea of Galilee” by Rembrandt van Rijn

 This Rembrandt’s only seascape was among oil paintings stolen from the Isabella Stewart Gardner Museum of Boston in 1990.
 The combined value of all pieces is estimated as high as 500 million dollars.
 This brazen heist is called America’s biggest fine art theft remaining unsolved.
 The current location of the paintings is, unfortunately, unknown.

 “The Concert” created by Vermeer in 1664 is another painting stolen from the Isabella Stewart Gardner Museum.
 Estimated at over 200 million dollars, it is undoubtedly one of the most valuable missing oil paintings in history, the fate of which remains obscure.